-Vaccination rates by age group as at 27th August
+Vaccination rates by age group as at 3rd September

-Modelling released by the Grattan Institute suggests that a vaccination rate of at least 80% will be required in order to 'open up' safely
+Modelling suggests that a vaccination rate of at least 80% of the total population (not just those ≥16) will be required in order to 'open up' safely

 Note: Solid lines show the mean outcomes of the model simulations, while shaded areas show the 10th and 90th percentiles of the simulations.
 Source: Stephen Duckett, Danielle Wood, Brendan Coates et al, Race to 80: Our best shot at living with Covid, Grattan Institute, 27th July 2021.